rsyncOSX/RsyncUI/README.md

 ## Signing and notarizing

-The app is signed with my Apple ID developer certificate and [notarized](https://support.apple.com/en-us/HT202491) by Apple.
-See [signing and notarizing](https://rsyncui.netlify.app/post/notarized/) for info.
-Signing and notarizing is required to run on macOS Big Sur.
+The app is signed with my Apple ID developer certificate and notarized by Apple.

 ## Version of rsync